 There is nothing wrong with imports per se.
-A large portion of domestic capital in developing countries is imported (Jonathan Eaton and Samuel Kortum 2001; Laura Alfaro and Eliza Hammel 2007).
-If recipient countries are spending the aid on investment goods, it could have a beneficial effect on growth (Hollis B. Chenery and Alan M. Strout 1966).
-To analyze this possibility, we examine the composition of imports.
-Unfortunately the World Development Indicators do not report the composition of imports by types of goods, so, we derive import shares from highly disaggregated world import data for the period 1962-2000.
+A large portion of domestic capital in developing countries is imported (Eaton and Kortum 2001; Alfaro and Hammel 2006).
+If recipient countries are spending the aid on investment goods, it could have a beneficial effect on growth (Chenery and Strout 1966).
+To analyze this possibility we examine the composition of imports.
+Unfortunately the World Development Indicators do not report the composition of imports by types of goods, so we derive import shares from highly disaggregated world import data for the period 1962-2000.
+10

 We examine the import composition of capital, automobile, and all other goods.
-Rows 1-3 of Table 3 report the marginal effect of aid on shares of imported capital, automobiles, and other goods (as a percent of GDP).
-Aid has a positive and almost uniformly significant effect on imported capital, automobile-related, and noncapital goods.
-An inflow of aid equal to 1 percent of GDP raises the import of capital goods by 0.2 percent of GDP, automobiles by 0.3 percent of GDP, and noncapital goods by nearly 0.4 percent of GDP.
-Thus, while the marginal effect of aid is consistently larger on imported noncapital goods, some aid is spent on foreign capital goods.
+Rows 1-3 in Table 3 report the marginal effect of aid on shares of imported capital, automobiles, and other goods (as a percent of GDP).
+Aid has a positive and almost uniformly significant effect on imported capital, automobile-related, and non-capital goods.
+An inflow of aid equal to one percent of GDP raises the import of capital goods by 0.2 percent of GDP, automobiles by 0.3 percent of GDP, and non-capital goods by nearly 0.4 percent of GDP.
+Thus, while the marginal